 Expected Behavior Violation of Expected Behavior Definition of Evaluation Strategies to Correct the Behavior Solve problems peacefully Fighting Mutual participation in an incident involving physical conflict Loss of privilege Be Safe Obey laws regarding smoking for minors Use, Possession, Sale or Distribution of Tobacco Products Using or possessing any tobacco product such as cigarettes, "dip", and chewing tobacco.
 Refer to district policy.
-Create a behavioral contract that includes Take care of school property School Bus/Vehicle Violation Conduct not specifically listed that obstructs the orderly and safe operation of buses/vehicles. expected student behaviors, as well as consequences for infractions and incentives Be Respectful Any action or behavior that includes unacceptable touching or making references to their private body parts or those of another person verbally, pictorially or in writing.
-Included in sexual for demonstrating expected behaviors Use impulse control Sexual Misconduct misconduct are actions involving touching of a sexual nature, with or without consent of the other party and possession of inappropriate sexual materials.
-This includes "sexting" which is defined Create a behavioral contract Restitution as sending, sharing, viewing or possessing pictures, text messages, e- mails or other material of a sexual nature in electronic
+Create a behavioral Take care of school property School Bus/Vehicle Violation Conduct not specifically listed that obstructs the orderly and safe operation of buses/vehicles. expected student behaviors, as well as consequences for infractions and incentives Be Respectful Use impulse control Sexual Misconduct Any action or behavior that includes unacceptable touching or making references to their private body parts or those of another person verbally, pictorially or in writing.
+Included in sexual misconduct are actions involving touching of a sexual nature, with or without consent of the other party and possession for demonstrating expected behaviors Create a behavioral contract of inappropriate sexual materials.
+This includes "sexting" which is defined as sending, sharing, viewing or possessing pictures, text messages, emails or other material of a sexual nature in electronic Restitution

-an and famous an a sell of

 or any form on a cell phone

 or other electronic device.

-Consider the feelings of others Harassment/Coercion Any act written or verbal, the all of all on the start for the many of the start
+Consider the feelings of others Harassment/Coercion Any act written or verbal, La d'ada a l'antana a Cana

-Demonstrate positive social skills Intimidation/Threats gestures, photographs, Individualized interventions

-drawings or any other form created from team based
+Demonstrate positive social skills Intimidation/Threats gestures, photographs, drawings or any other form Individualized interventions created from team based

 of communication used to collaboration

-intimidate, harass or
+intimidate, harass or osnasoranon

 threaten harm to another

 person based on race,

 gender, religious belief,

 nationality, disability,

-sexual orientation, or

-violence within a dating
+sexual orientation, or violence within a dating

 relationship over an Require daily check-ins

 extended period of time. with a designated staff

 Value the educational environment Insubordination/Disruption Behavior that substantially member for a set period of

 of Educational Process disrupts the orderly time

 learning environment.

-Refusing to follow a

-request, direction or
+Refusing to follow a request, direction or

 instruction of an adult.
 All

 other disruptive,

-aggravating and/or Detention during which
+aggravating and/or Detention during which student participates in

-disobedient behavior not student participates in
+disobedient behavior not behavioral intervention

-mentioned in any other behavioral intervention
+mentioned in any other Solid Violati interventien

-Accept and reapport others when the Extortion category.

-Accept and respect others when the Extortion Getting money or a
+A count and rearrest others when the Extortion Category.
+Getting money or a

-answer is "no" promise by using threat or
+Accept and respect others when the answer is "no" Extortion promise by using threat or

-force.
+unower is the force.
 Students must not

 make a person do anything

 he or she does not want to Time in In-School

 do by using threat or force.
 Restriction

-Ask before borrowing Taking or assisting in
+Ask before borrowing Th att Taking or assisting in

-Theft taking another person's

-property without his/her
+Theft taking another person's property without his/her

 permission.

+,

 Be Responsible Take care of school property Vandalism The intentional destruction or damage of property without permission of the owner or the person having control of the property.
 Suspension Follow school rules Trespassing The act of being on school property without permission or refusing to leave the premises or property.
 File a charge if the law is broken Follow school academic rules Cheating/Plagiarism Using, submitting or attempting to obtain information or answers dishonestly.
 Taking ideas or writings of others and presenting them as if they were yours.
 Expulsion Follow acceptable use policy Unauthorized or inappropriate use of internet, computers.
 Any action that violates local, state or federal law or CCS Acceptable Use Policy.
-This includes using the internet for non- educational purposes, sending or receiving personal information about yourself or others without permission, using inappropriate language and using the network to personally attack or harass another person.
+This includes using the internet for non-educational purposes, sending or receiving personal information about yourself or others without permission, using inappropriate language and using the network to personally attack or harass another person.
 Refer student to an Intervention Assistance Meeting